Project Analyzer terminology

 Live code

 Live code is the opposite of dead code.
-It is the code that you need.
+It is the code you need.
 All code is live until proven dead.
-If Project Analyzer cannot deduct that a programing element is dead, it will mark it as live code to keep you on the safe side.
-It may also mark something as live if it's required for compilation, even though it is not actually used at run-time.
-An example of this is a data type that is used by a dead procedure.
-The data type is never actually used at run-time but you cannot remove it without removing the procedure first.
+If Project Analyzer cannot deduct that a programming element is 100% dead, it will mark it as live code to prevent accidental deletion of useful code.

 Dead procedure

-A procedure that is not executed at run-time.
-It can be:
+A dead procedure is not executed at run-time.
+Two main cases exist:

 Live procedure